 Usually, finfish represent the largest component of the aquaculture industry in Canada, with over 26 different species of finfish farmed.
 The commonly farmed fish species in Canada are salmon, trout, and Arctic Char.
 The National Farm Animal Care Council is developing Canada’s first Code of Practice for farmed finfish.

-Salmon – Salmon fish farming in Canada differs from Alaska in that you can catch Chinook, Coho, and Halibut all in the same general area.
+Salmon – Salmon fish farming in Canada differs from Alaska in that you can catch Chinook, Coho, and Halibut in the same area.
 In Canada, the most exhilarating salmon fishing happens on the remote islands of Haida Gwaii in the Pacific Northwest.

 You may also check this: Vegetable Gardening Tips.